JasonMGross/JasonMGross.github.io/README.md

 ````

 &emsp; I have demonstrated the ability to program solutions to logic problems by implementing more complex regular expressions for data validation rather than using multiple logic conditions in a nested conditional structure.
 This provides more robust input validation using fewer conditions and lines of code.

-The following excerpt from the Settings form is quickly able to validate a server address with optional port number.
-This is a very robust example of the ability to validate complex strings with just a few lines of code.
+The following excerpt is from the Settings form.
+The code validates a server address with optional port number entered by the user.
+This example demonstrates the flexibility of validating complex strings with optional parameters using just a few lines of code.

 ````vb